4ngryR4v3n/fluffy-fiesta/documentation/setup/kali.md

 ## Preparing installation media

-Use Rufus (download it [here](https://rufus.ie/)).
+Download [Rufus](https://rufus.ie/) and run it with administrator privileges.
 Be sure to select DD write mode, otherwise the Kali installation process may fail.

+## Installing the system

+**WARNING:** The following actions will overwrite any data on the disk.
+Back up any important data before proceeding.

+In order to ensure speed and reliability during installation, a wired internet connection on the target system is recommended.

+For extra security, select "Separate /home, /usr, /var, and /tmp partitions" and "Guided- use entire disk and set up encrypted LVM" when prompted.

 ## Setting up the system

+After the installation completes and the system reboots, log into the root user and open a terminal.

 ### Ensuring everything is up-to-date